digitaltrails/onvifeye/README.md

 Description
 -----------

-Describe how an event starts and ends.
+Describe how an event starts and ends: for example, onvifeye counts an event that includes _IsPerson=True_ as continuing as long as immediately following events also include _IsPerson=True_.
+This eliminates repeat reporting of single incidents.
+If there are no following events, the _IsPerson=True_ event expires in 60 seconds.

 Getting Started
 ---------------